 This novel really took me by surprise.
 From the synopsis, I was anticipating the apocalyptic, dystopian story that we’ve all grown fairly familiar with.
 You know the one: the state of the Earth has declined so badly that vegetation is scarce, people are starving, and surviving is all you have to look forward to.
 And really, you do get those characteristics in this book.
 But you also get a lot more, too.
 Dystopian novels can only go one of two ways for me: poorly or wonderfully.
 I often find the set-ups to be unbelievable or hard to grasp and there tends to be a lot of action that doesn’t necessarily add to the plot of the story and is just there to take up space.
 With By the Feet of Men, neither of those things were a problem.
 Price doesn’t bother to explain much about the deterioration of the planet; instead, readers dive right into the mayhem.
 The characters were very well planned and written.
 Though the book mostly focused on Cassady and Ghazi, the third-person POV allowed the 6 others to play an important role as well and I found myself invested in all of their stories.
 Overall, it’s about more than just their dystopian setting and mission at hand.
 There is a lot of talk about the meaning of life, and in the state they are in it’s important for them to decide whether they want to keep surviving or give up altogether.
 If you’re a dystopian fiction fan and you enjoy new spins on old tales, I’d recommend this to you! ~ Brittany the Book Guru, https://brittanythebookguru.com/2019/04/08/arc-book-review-by-the-feet-of-men/

 I love post-apocalyptic fiction and read this one in go.
 The prose is straightforward and simple, with no distractions.
 By The Feet of Men offers a lot of action, and the pacing doesn't let up.
 Not a dull moment in sight.
-Price takes a lot of care to build his characters.
-Instead of focusing on the world as so many post-apocalyptic novels do, he decided to focus on his characters, and it works.
+Price takes a lot of care to build his characters, instead of focusing on the world as so many post-apocalyptic novels do, and it works.
 They're all well developed, well written, and I found myself fully invested in all of them.
 While the world building is definitely immersive with no info dumps, the apocalypse has already happened, and this is how humanity lives now.
 The world is a backdrop, an intriguing one, but a backdrop nonetheless.
 I recommend this to all fans of post-apocalyptic fiction. ~ Books in Blankets, https://www.booksinblankets.com/2019/04/by-feet-of-men-by-grant-price.html